-The actuarial valuation uses the Entry Age actuarial cost method.
+The actuarial valuation uses the entry age normal actuarial cost method.
 Under this method, the employer contribution rate is the sum of (i) the employer normal cost rate, and (ii) a rate that will amortize the unfunded actuarial accrued liability (UAAL).

 - 1. First, the actuarial present value of future benefits is determined by discounting the projected benefits for each member back to the valuation date using the assumed investment return rate as the discount rate.
 For active members, the projected benefits are based on the member's age, service, sex and compensation, and based on the actuarial assumptions.
 The calculations take into account the probability of the member's death, disability, or termination of employment prior to becoming eligible for a retirement benefit, as well as the possibility of the member will remain in service and receive a service retirement benefit.
 Future salary increases are anticipated.
 The present value of the expected benefits payable to all active members is added to the present value of the expected future payments to retired participants and beneficiaries to obtain the present value of all expected benefits.
 Liabilities for future members are not included. - 2.
 The employer contributions required to support the benefits are determined as a level percentage of salary, and consist of a normal contribution and an amortization contribution. - 3.
-The normal contribution is determined using the Entry Age method.
-Under this method, a calculation is made to determine the rate of contribution which, if applied to the compensation of each new member during the entire period of anticipated covered service, would be required to meet the cost of all benefits payable on his behalf.
-This calculation reflects the plan provisions that apply to members hired after July 1, 2007, i.e., the Article 22 provisions, even for members hired before that date.
-That is, the normal cost is the cost of a replacement employee.
-The salary-weighted average of these rates is the normal cost rate. - 4.
-The employer normal cost rate is equal to (i) the normal cost rate, minus (ii) the member contribution rate.
+The required contribution is determined using the Entry Age Normal method.
+Under this method, a calculation is made to determine the rate of contribution which, if applied to the compensation of each individual member during the entire period of anticipated covered service, would be required to meet the cost of all benefits payable on his behalf.
+The salary-weighted average of these rates is the normal cost rate.
+This calculation reflects the plan provisions that apply to each individual member. - 4.
+The employer normal cost rate is equal to (i) the normal cost rate, minus (ii) the member contribution rate. - 5.
+The actuarial accrued liability is equal to the present value of all benefits less the present value of future normal costs.
+The unfunded actuarial accrued liability

-- 5. The actuarial accrued liability is equal to the present value of all benefits less the present value of future normal costs.
-The unfunded actuarial accrued liability (UAAL) is then determined as (i) the actuarial accrued liability, minus (ii) the actuarial value of assets. - 6.
-The amortization contribution rate is the level percentage of payroll required to reduce the UAAL to zero over the remaining amortization period.
-The UAAL is being amortized over the remainder of a closed 30-year period from June 30, 1999.
+(UAAL) is then determined as (i) the actuarial accrued liability, minus (ii) the actuarial value of assets.

+- 6. The amortization contribution rate is the level percentage of payroll required to reduce the UAAL to zero over the remaining amortization period.
+The UAAL was initially being amortized over the remainder of a closed 30-year period from June 30, 1999.
+In conjunction with the Rhode Island Retirement Security Act of 2011, the amortization period was reset to 25 years as of June 30, 2010.
 The employer contribution rate determined by this valuation will not be effective until two years after the valuation date.
 The determination of the contribution rate reflects this deferral.
 The unfunded actuarial accrued liability (UAAL) and covered payroll are projected forward for two years, and we then determine the amortization charge required to amortize the UAAL over the remaining amortization period from that point.
 In projecting the UAAL, we increase the UAAL for interest at the assumed rate and we decrease it for the amortization payments.
 The amortization payments for these two years are determined by subtracting the current employer normal cost from the known contribution rates for these years, based on the two prior actuarial valuations.
-Contributions are assumed to be made monthly throughout the year.
+Contributions are assumed to be made monthly throughout the year. - III.

-III.
 Actuarial Value of Assets